New Jersey C-Section Error Attorneys

 The seasoned medical malpractice attorneys at Fronzuto Law Group have over 75 years of combined experience advocating for victims of medical and pediatric malpractice, hospital negligence, and birth injuries.
 With millions of dollars in verdicts and settlements behind us, and over $25 million in the last three years alone, we produce results by devising cutting-edge strategies for achieving maximum compensation.
 In addition, we are selective in our approach to new cases in order to provide the utmost attention to each client’s needs.
 Ultimately, our firm bridges the gap between legal experience and compassionate, client support.
 To speak to an attorney at the Fronzuto Law Group, contact our office in Woodland Park, New Jersey, toll free at 888-409-0816, locally at 973-435-4551 or send us an email to schedule a free consultation.

-Types of C-Section Errors in New Jersey
+Types of C-Section Errors

 When assisting with the birth of your child, the obstetrician or midwife must identify when a C-section is required and must either safely perform the surgery or find someone who can.
 There are several forms of medical malpractice that may constitute a C-section error, including:

 Each of the aforementioned errors is incredibly serious and may spell catastrophic consequences.
 Learn more about specific situations in which C-section errors may occur below.